 - 1. Subjects or respondents are often unable to recall information about themselves or their activities.
 This inability may be caused by memory failure, nervousness related to being involved in a research study, confusion about the questions asked, or some other intervening factor.
-Questions that are glaringly simple to researchers may create severe problems for respondents. - For example, during focus group sessions, radio station managers often ask the moderator to ask respondents which radio stations they have set on their vehicle's radio.
-The managers are surprised to discover how many people not only do not know which stations are programmed on their radio buttons, but how many do not know how many buttons are on their radio.
-Radio general managers and program directors worry about the finite aspects of their radio station, and many average listeners don't know if they have five or six (or any) buttons on their radio. - Due to a respondent's feelings of inadequacy or lack of knowledge about a particular topic, they often provide "prestigious" answers rather than admit they don't know something.
+Questions that are glaringly simple to researchers may create severe problems for respondents.
+For example, during focus group sessions, radio station managers often ask the moderator to ask respondents which radio stations they have set on their vehicle's radio.
+The managers are surprised to discover how many people not only do not know which stations are programmed on their radio buttons, but how many do not know how many buttons are on their radio. - 2.
+Due to a respondent's feelings of inadequacy or lack of knowledge about a particular topic, they often provide "prestigious" answers rather than admit they don't know something.
 This is called prestige bias.
 For example, when respondents claim to watch public TV and listen to public radio,